jflosada/trial/README.md

   2. Extract files from *“requests-0.10.6.tar.gz”*
   3. Open file with 7_Zip, then open folder “requests-0.10.6”
   4. Next step is to open the folder “dist”
-  5. Inside “dist”, anpother folder named “requests-0.10.6” will be found
+  5. Inside “dist”, another folder named “requests-0.10.6” will be found
   6. Use 7-Zip to extract this folder
   7. Suggest location: “C:\mytools\Python\requests-0.10.6”
   8. Change directory (if necessary) and run